kevinhynes/algo-experiments/README.md

-"Thief's Knapsack algorithm visualized with python-curses."
+"Thief's Knapsack algorithm visualized with curses in python."